ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

 -  href - (optional) The URL the web app should jump to when user click the ‘Learn more…’ at the end of this column.

+     Note: you can use the doc4.html file in the webapp_landingpage_configuration_template folder to point integrate the home page of NDEx iQuery into NDEx landing page.
+To configure you NDEx landing page to point to your instance of iQuery, you can just modify the value of baseUrl variable in line 294 of doc4.html to point to your iQuery web server.

    a. | logos.json - This file configures the logos channel above the
            footer.
 Its format is: